Asheville truck accident attorney

 Melrose Law handles trucking accidents in Asheville NC and throughout Western North Carolina.
 If you or a loved one has been injured in an accident involving a commercial truck or business truck, we can help you recover the compensation that you deserve.

 Mark Melrose has helped hundreds of clients successfully recover damages over the past thirty years.
-Melrose Law has the experience and resources to put the pressure on these insurance companies for tractor-trailers to get claims settled quickly.
+Melrose Law has the experience and resources to put the pressure on these insurance companies for tractor-trailers to get Asheville truck accident cases settled quickly.

 The commercial big rig trucking industry is regulated by highly complex state and federal laws that control almost every aspect of operations, from how long a driver can be on the road to how heavy the rig can be.
 When these laws are broken and an accident occurs, the trucker and trucking company can be held liable.
 Lawyers who have never handled truck accidents can easily miss the small details that can mean the difference between a great result, and a poor result.

 At Melrose Law, our deep understanding of these laws and regulations gives our clients an advantage in these complex cases.
 We are committed to holding all negligent parties accountable for your injuries or loss and getting you the compensation you need.

 When a truck accident occurs, there are a multitude of potentially responsible parties, from the person who loaded the rig to the person driving the truck.
 Each party has his or her own insurance company aggressively protecting his or her rights and helping him or her avoid having to pay your claim.
 The legal team at Melrose Law is not afraid to go up against these insurance companies to get you the compensation you are entitled to receive.
 An experienced truck accident lawyer is the first step towards getting a financial recovery and fair compensation for your injuries.